 Scanners, for instance, are essential in day trading; they help traders identify stocks that meet specific criteria set by technical indicators and chart patterns.

-Technology plays a crucial role in day trading, with computers and software at the forefront of market analysis and trade execution.
+Technology is crucial in day trading, with computers and software at the forefront of market analysis and trade execution.

 Using chart patterns and technical indicators allows traders to make informed decisions, while scanners streamline the search for viable trading opportunities.